 \begin{proof} This proof is almost identical to that of \cref{ex_is_coherently_deformable,ex_is_coherently_deformable_2,ex_is_coherently_deformable_3,ex_is_coherently_deformable_4}.
 The role of \cref{unit_preserves_equivalences,base_change_preserves_equivalences} is played by \cref{fib_source_of_confusion}.

 The only significant difference is that $\boxtimes$ is replaced by $\barsmash_B$, which is the external smash product followed by a pullback along a diagonal map $B \to B^n$.
-This does not preserve all equivalences of freely $f$-cofibrant spectra over $A$, only those for which the composite maps $X_n \to A \to B$ are Serre fibrations.
-So, we have to check that in each case it is applied, each of our \fibrant objects has this property.
+This does not preserve all stable equivalences of freely $f$-cofibrant spectra over $A$, only those for which the composite maps $X_n \to A \to B$ are Serre fibrations.
+So we have to check that in each case it is applied, each of our \fibrant objects has this property.

 For the level $h$-fibrant spectra $X$ over $A \to B$, the map $X_n \to A$ is a Hurewicz fibration.
 Since $A \to B$ is a Hurewicz fibration by assumption, the composite $X_n \to B$ is a Hurewicz fibration.
-The only other cases are when $X$ is either a unit or a base-change object.
-Since units are a special case of base-change objects, we only have to consider base-change objects.
+The only other cases are when $X$ is either a unit or a base change object.
+Since units are a special case of base change objects, we only have to consider base change objects.